Colorado panel issues guidelines for injecting ketamine

 The recommendations came after the September indictments of three Aurora Police officers and two Aurora Fire paramedics on various charges including manslaughter, second-degree assault and criminally negligent homicide in the McClain case.

-McClain was stopped in August 2019 by officers responding to a 911 call about a suspicious person wearing a ski mask and waving his arms.
-Police put him in a chokehold twice, and multiple officers pressed their body weight on him.

-Paramedics injected McClain with ketamine after they said he exhibited signs of excited delirium.

-But the paramedics incorrectly estimated McClain's weight, giving him more than 1.5 times the dose he should have received, officials have said.
-He got 500 milligrams because they thought he weighed 220 pounds (99.8 kilograms).
+The paramedics called to the scene with McClain incorrectly estimated his weight, giving him more than 1.5 times the dose he should have received, officials have said.
+McClain got 500 milligrams because they thought he weighed 220 pounds (99.8 kilograms).

 He was only 140 pounds (63.5 kilograms) and should have received 315 milligrams, the officials said.
 McClain suffered cardiac arrest and was later declared brain dead and taken off life support.